-A couple of months ago this post generated a ton of traffic and ton of suggestions for entries.
-It seems like a worthy project, as our Prog rulers keep coming up with new words and phrases to fool us and themselves.
+A couple of months ago this post generated a ton of suggestions.
+It seems like a worthy project, as our rulers keep producing new words and phrases to fool us.
 In the fullness of time, someone is going to write a book on how marketing techniques infiltrated the minds of our rulers, like a virus, causing them to increasingly rely on cheap marketing gags to communicate to themselves and the rest of us.
 The result being a ruling elite that sounds like commercials for laundry soap.

 With that in mind, here are some new additions to the list.